Microsoft Flight Simulator 2024 & 2020

 on a different port than the bridge expects, the

-SimConnect config row on Doctor offers an
+SimConnect config row on the Support page's Health checks tab offers an inline Use port :X

-bridge's preferences are updated to that port; no MSFS
+button.
+Click it and the bridge's preferences are updated to that port; no MSFS restart needed.

-Linux — one-click fix via Doctor
+Linux — one-click fix via the Support page

 MSFS under Proton ships the same stock SimConnect.xml